- Published on

 An Invitation To The Future

-Everything I've described in this blog – the structural argument, the cypherpunk wager, the collapse of borrowed purpose – is not something I'm watching from the sidelines.
+Everything I've described in this writing – the structural argument, the cypherpunk wager, the collapse of borrowed purpose – is not something I'm watching from the sidelines.
 I'm building inside it, every day, at a company called Terraform Industries.

 Here's what we do: we pull carbon dioxide out of the atmosphere and turn it into synthetic natural gas with clever technology we developed, powered by the Sun.
 Direct air capture.
 Not as a research project or a slide deck or a carbon credit scheme – as real hardware.
 Physical systems.
 Calciners, carbonators, gas processing, closed-loop automation.
 Machines that do something real, built by people who understand that the energy transition isn't going to be solved by software alone.